arumugamlab/msamtools/README.md

                      based on alignment length, read length, alignment percent identity, etc, this should have been done prior to 'profile'.
 Please see 'filter' for such filtering.
-Multi-mapper reads:  Reads mapping to multiple references need to be considered
+Multi-mapper inserts: Inserts mapping to multiple references need to be considered
                      carefully, as spurious mappings of promiscuous regions or short homology could lead to incorrect abundances of sequences. 'profile' offers three options for this purpose.
                      If an insert maps to N references at the same time:
+                'ignore': insert is ignored.
                    'all': each reference gets 1 insert added.
                  'equal': each reference gets 1/N insert added.
           'proportional': each reference gets a fraction proportional to its reference-sequence-length-normalized relative
                           abundance estimated only based on uniquely
-                          mapped reads.
+                          mapped inserts.
 ~~~

 ## 6. msamtools coverage <a name="msamtools-coverage"></a>